Sendrowski/fastDFE/docs/installation.rst

    pip install fastdfe

 However, to avoid potential conflicts with other packages, it is recommended to install `fastdfe` in an isolated environment.
-The easiest way to do this is to use conda:
+The easiest way to do this is to use `conda` (or `mamba`):

 1. Create a new file called ``environment.yml`` with the following content: